 - 1. Personal illness or attendance in school that endangers a student's health or the health of others. - 2.
 A serious illness or death in a student's immediate family necessitating absence from school. - 3.
-A court order or an order by a governmental agency, including pre-induction physical examinations for service in the armed forces, mandating absence from school. - 4.
-The observance of religious holidays, necessitating absence from school. - 5.
-Conditions rendering attendance impossible or hazardous to student health or safety. - 6.
+A court order or an order by a governmental agency, including pre-induction physical examinations for service in the armed forces, mandating absence from school.

+- 4. The observance of religious holidays, needing absence from school. - 5.
+Conditions making attendance impossible or hazardous to student health or safety. - 6.
 A scheduled medical, dental, or eye examination of the student. - 7.
-Registering to vote or voting. - 8.
-Visiting with a parent or legal guardian who is in military service in the armed forces and has been called to duty for or is on leave from overseas deployment to a combat zone or combat support post.
-The student may be excused for a maximum of five (5) days per school year.
+Registering to vote or voting.

+8. A visit, up to five school days per year, with a parent or legal guardian who is on leave from or who is being deployed to military service.